Alluxio/alluxio/docs/en/overview/FAQ.md

 ## What platforms and Java versions can Alluxio run on?

-Alluxio requires JDK 1.8 to run on various distributions of Linux / MacOS.
+Alluxio requires JDK 1.8 or JDK 11 to run on various distributions of Linux / MacOS.

 ## What license is Alluxio under?